 Antennas — Any wireless router will only be as good as the signal it projects and the antenna is a major part of that.
 If your desired wireless router doesn’t have any external antennas, think about choosing a model that’s based on a mesh network.

-Let our experts know if you need any assistance in choosing a Wi-Fi plan for your home.
+Let our experts know if you need any assistance in choosing a home Wi-Fi plan.
 Use our free serviceability tool to check which providers are in your area.